 One note when walking this upper part of Harlem is that there are scarce public bathrooms around the area.
 Outside of the McDonald’s on Adam Clayton Powell Boulevard the only other bathroom you can use in the neighborhood is in the much needed in renovation Fred Samuels Park.
 The park was named after Frederick E. Samuel, the three term Harlem Congressman who passed away in 1985 and had brought significant positive changes to the community.

 Fred Samuel’s Playground at Lenox Avenue and West 140th has decent bathrooms

 Their bathrooms are clean but still falling apart.
 The park is located between 139th and 140th Streets off Lenox Boulevard and is well used both days I passed it.
 You would think of the condition of the park and its bathrooms though that the park system could do more for the neighborhood.

 Another part of the neighborhood is the very busy and very famous “Harlem Hilton”, Engine 69, Ladder 28 Battalion 16 located on 143rd Street, a block that I am sure has completely changed over the years.
 The years of the ‘burn baby burn’ days are long over but the company was out the whole time I was there making calls all over the neighborhood.
 This famous fire company had seen it share of fires over the years.
 With all the public housing in the area, it looks like the companies are kept busy.

-The ‘Harlem Hilton’ Engine 69/Ladder 28 one of the busiest houses in the FDNY
+The ‘Harlem Hilton’ Engine 69/Ladder 28 at 248 West 143rd Street is one of the busiest houses in the FDNY